yuugencode/renderingrandomthings/README.md

 # renderingrandomthings

-Experimenting with SDL, bgfx rendering and C++20.
+Experimenting with SDL, bgfx and C++20.